 Roles and Responsibilities

 With all of the distractions in our modern lives, we often find that we miss important details.
+Our phone is a constant source of distraction – with notifications and unwanted calls bothering us throughout the day, we’d be a lot more productive if we didn’t have our phone in front of us all the time.
 For remote teams, this can spell disaster.
 Good communication is vital, and so too is knowing exactly who is doing what, when, why, and how.
 It is a good idea to have a shared plan that outlines each team member’s role, responsibilities, and troubleshooting procedures.

 Make sure you outline priorities and expectations as clearly as possible.
 A workflow diagram is one way to achieve this.